rishshah/CS-475-Computer-Graphics/Assignment 1/README.md

 - `[ Shift Left Click ]` -> Remove the last added point
 - `[ K ]` -> Save the model created in "saved_model.raw"
 - `[ L ]` -> Load the model from "model.raw"
+- Note to load a different model change `line number 9` in `"./modelling/render.cpp"` appropriately

 #### Extra Features in Modelling Mode
 - `[ Shift Left & {R,G,B} and {T,H,N} ]` to adjust color of points to add